-Bioaccumulative Potential: Since the log Kow values measured for refinery gas constituents are below 3, they are not regarded as having the potential to bioaccumulate.
+Bioaccumulative Potential: Log Kow values measured for the hydrocarbon gases range from 2.3 for propane to 2.8 for butane and are not regarded as having the potential to bioaccumulate.

-Mobility in Soil: Due to the extreme volatility of petroleum gases, air is the only environmental compartment in which they will be found.
-In air, these hydrocarbons undergo photodegradation by reaction with hydroxyl radicals with a half-live of 1.9 days.
+Mobility in Soil: Due to the extreme volatility of petroleum gases, air is the only environmental compartment in which these hydrocarbons will be found.
+In air, these hydrocarbons undergo photodegradation by reaction with hydroxyl radicals with half-lives ranging from 3.2 days for n-butane to 7 days for propane.